dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 ## How to use the tool

 1. Download and install the tool.
-2. Display installed .NET Core SDKs and Runtimes that can be removed by this tool.
+2. Display installed .NET Core SDKs and Runtimes that can be removed by this tool using `dotnet-core-uninstall list`.
-3. Do a dry run to ensure the right things will be uninstalled, and uninstall .NET Core SDKs and Runtimes by running the tool with Admin privileges.
+3. Use `dotnet-core-uninstall dry-run` to ensure the right things will be uninstalled.
+4. Use `dotnet-core-uninstall remove` to uninstall .NET Core SDKs and Runtimes.
+This must be run with Admin privileges.
 4. Optional: delete the `NuGetFallbackFolder` if you no longer need it.
 5. Remove the `dotnet-core-uninstall`  tool.